Long-time behavior of scalar conservation laws with critical dissipation: Introduction

 where $s \in (0,2]$.
 These models were considered by Biler et al. in~\cite{BilerFractalBurgers1998}, where they are known as \emph{fractal Burgers equations}.
 One may consider also the analogous conservation laws with fractional diffusion $\Lambda^s$.
 The relevant literature is fairly extensive:

 \textit{Regularity theory}.
 A detailed picture of the regularity theory of~\eqref{eq:generalburgers} was shown by Kiselev, Nazarov, and Shterenberg in~\cite{KiselevFractalBurgers2008} in the periodic setting.
 When $s \geq 1$, smooth initial data gives global smooth solutions, whereas when $s < 1$, solutions may develop shocks in finite time.
 In that case, solutions may be continued uniquely within the class of entropy solutions.
-The shock formation was also shown in~\cite{AlibaudOccurrenceNonAppearance}.
+See~\cite{DongDuLiFiniteTimeFractal,AlibaudOccurrenceNonAppearance} for further discussions on regularity vs. blow-up.
 The proof of global regularity in~\cite{KiselevFractalBurgers2008} in the critical case follows the method of `moduli of continuity'.
-This method was introduced in~\cite{KiselevNazarovVolbergInventiones2007} by Kiselev, Nazarov, and Volberg in the context of the critical SQG equation:\footnote{This method has since been generalized to other models, including the 1d critical Keller-Segel equations~\cite{BurczakKellerSegel}, the 1d fractional Euler alignment system~\cite{Changhui}, and the 2d Muskat problem~\cite{Cameron}.}
+This method was introduced in~\cite{KiselevNazarovVolbergInventiones2007} by Kiselev, Nazarov, and Volberg in the context of the critical SQG equation:\footnote{This method has since been generalized to other models, including the 1d critical Keller-Segel equations~\cite{BurczakKellerSegel} and the 1d fractional Euler alignment system~\cite{Changhui}.}

 Other proofs of the regularity of~\eqref{eq:SQG} are contained in~\cite{CaffVassAnnals2010} (De Giorgi's method), \cite{VariationsThemeCaffVass2009}, \cite{MaekawaMiura-drift} (Nash's method), \cite{ConstVicolGAFA} (`nonlinear maximum principle'), and~\cite{ConstTarfVicolCMP}.
 The above proofs can be categorized as proofs of \emph{smoothing}~\cite{CaffVassAnnals2010,MaekawaMiura-drift} or \emph{propagation of regularity}~\cite{KiselevNazarovVolbergInventiones2007,VariationsThemeCaffVass2009,ConstVicolGAFA,ConstTarfVicolCMP}.
 The smoothing proofs notably `forget' that the equation is nonlinear.
 Alternative proofs of regularity for~\eqref{eq:criticalburgers}, based on smoothing, were given in~\cite{ChanCzubakBurgers2010} (De Giorgi's method) and~\cite{SilvestreHamiltonJacobi2011,SilvestreHolderEstimatesAdvectionDiffusion2012} (non-divergence form techniques).
 We rely on these smoothing estimates, particularly those of Silvestre, in an essential way below.\footnote{For supercritical SQG, global regularity remains open, though it is possible to show eventual regularity~\cite{SilvestreEventual,DabkowskiEventualReg,KiselevNonlocalMaximumPrinciples,ChanCzubakSilvestreEventualRegularity2010}.
 We mention also the recent extension of~\cite{CaffVassAnnals2010} to bounded domains in~\cite{Stokols}.}